 I do a lot of presentations, both inside and outside of the university.
-When presenting, I often use photographs that I have taken or illustrations that I create when writing papers as part of preparing for a lecture.
+When presenting, I often use photographs I have taken or illustrations I create when writing papers as part of preparing for a lecture.
 I quite often get asked if people can use my material.
-I always reply "Yes, of course, you can".
-This site is a place to collect and share the material I myself use the most.
+I always reply, "Yes, of course, you can".
+This site is a place to collect and share the material I use most.

 I appreciate attribution in some form, i.e., that you tell where you got the material from ("Per-Olof Hedvall"), but it is not mandatory.

-The illustrations are available on this page, together with some thoughts behind them and how I use them in my teaching and lectures.
+Some of my most used and asked-for illustrations are available on this page, together with some thoughts behind them and how I use them in my teaching and lecturing.

 N.B.
 The descriptions of the different illustrations below are very brief.
 Please refer to the papers I list for in-depth reasoning and further lines of thought.

 All vs most vs some vs none – have we built our society on a too narrow base?

 Below is an illustration that I frequently use in my presentations.
 It is based on a bell curve over the population, where most individuals are in the centre while some individuals are on the edges, excluded/marginalised.
 This way of thinking is the foundation for how accessibility and usability are conceptualised in standards and guidelines.

 I use this illustration to highlight, for instance, that while most people are at the centre, this is not where we can learn the most about what flexibility is needed to acknowledge and support human diversity.
 At the outer edges, among "extreme users", "edge cases", "fringe cases", etc., that's where the people that can provide knowledge regarding what they struggle with and what support them can be found.
 That's also where the current non-users are.
 In the documentary "Objectified", Dan Formosa put says, "If we understand what the extremes are, the middle will take care of itself."
 More information about the documentary is on Gary Hustwit's website.
 You can watch it for free over at DocumentaryHeaven.